 Project Manager - This is where you move between your workbook sheets, forms and modules to view and edit code.

-For now, right click on "VBAProject(Book1)" (or whatever your workbook is called) and select "Insert" and then "Userform"
+For now, right click on "VBAProject(Book1)" (or whatever your workbook is called) and select "Insert" and then "Userform".

 You'll be presented with a blank Form.
 If the toolbox does not open automatically, click the icon on the toolbar that represents a Spanner and a Hammer.
 This toolbox has everything you need to create the Login screen.

-Step 2 - Adding Items To The Form
+Step 2 - Adding Items to the Form

-- In the Properties window (bottom left) you'll see "Name" field, change this to "Login"
+- In the Properties window (bottom left) you'll see "Name" field, change this to "Login".

 - Notice that the UserForm title still says "Userform1"?
-You'll also need to edit the "Caption" field to something like "Please Login"
+You'll also need to edit the "Caption" field to something like "Please Login".

 - From the toolbox, select the "A" button and place a label in the top left corner of the UserForm.
 You'll need to edit the label to read "Username".
-You can do this by either clicking once, waiting 2 seconds and then clicking again (Double clicking will take you to the code screen for that label) or editing the Caption in the Properties window
+You can do this by either clicking once, waiting 2 seconds and then clicking again (Double clicking will take you to the code screen for that label) or editing the Caption in the Properties window.

-- Resize the label to fit the text, otherwise it can overlap other items
+- Resize the label to fit the text, otherwise it can overlap other items.

 - From the toolbox, select the "AB|" button and place a Textbox underneath the "Username" label.

 - With the new Textbox selected, edit the "Name" field to "Username".
-This name is used to reference the Textbox in the code we'll write later
+This name is used to reference the Textbox in the code we'll write later.

-- Repeat steps 2 - 6 for the "Password" field and label ensuring the Textbox is named "Password"
+- Repeat steps 2 - 6 for the "Password" field and label ensuring the Textbox is named "Password".

 - With the "Password" Textbox selected, find the "PasswordChar" property from the Properties window.
-Place a "*" in this field, this means that characters typed are hidden, like a standard password field
+Place a "*" in this field, this means that characters typed are hidden, like a standard password field.

 - From the toolbox, click on the Command Button icon (looks like a grey rectangle) and draw a button below the password field.
-Change the name of the command button from "CommandButton1" to "LoginButton" and the caption to "Login"
+Change the name of the command button from "CommandButton1" to "LoginButton" and the caption to "Login".

 - You can now resize the entire Userform to fit the items placed on it like in the example.

-That's it, the form is created, now we need to add the code behind it to tell it what to do with the information entered on it.
+That's it, the form is created.
+Now we need to add the code behind it to tell it what to do with the information entered on it.

 Step 3 - Adding VBA Code

-This is the bit that most people don't understand, so rather than simply telling you to copy and paste something, it's much better that you follow the below steps and understand how the code process works.
+This is the bit that most people don't understand, so rather than simply tell you to copy and paste something, it's much better that you follow the below steps and understand how the code process works.

-In this guide, we'll set up the username to be "Admin" and the password to be "1234"
+In this guide, we'll set up the username to be "Admin" and the password to be "1234".

 1. In the editor window, double click on the Login button you created earlier.
 The view will change to "Code View" and will display: